 A Chinese blue and white dish with hunting scene.
-Kangxi period.
+19th century

 The plate painted in underglaze blue, with a landscape and two Chinese archers on horseback, a third riding beside, led by the hunting dog, the scene surrounded by a double circle.
 The flattened rim painted with leiwen border having lobed blue-bordered reserves of flowerheads and foliate sprays, the verso centering with a ”conch”, one of the « Eight Buddist Emblems of Happy Augury », also implying a wish for a prosperous voyage.
 The rims having wash-painted vignettes of rocky shorelines with pagodas.

 This model is illustrated by David Howard and John Ayers in China for the West : Chinese Porcelain and other Decorative Arts for Export illustrated from the Mottahedeh Collection (T. I, no. 19, p.
 64 ; and a detail of the scene p.
 7), dated Kangxi period.

 For an identical plate, see Christie’s London, 30 october 1989, lot 191.
 A pair of similar plates was sold in Paris at Drouot, Piasa, Collection Mr. and Mrs. de Strycker, 9 December 2013, lot 13).